 Everything was paid for up front and he could just sit back, relax, and drink mojitos for breakfast. <— I’m kidding about that last part.
 He drank coffee martinis most mornings.
 The man has standards. 😉

-We’re making a mojito pitcher recipe, so this will be enough to fill a pitcher.
-This recipe should serve 8.
+Muddle: We’re making a mint mojito pitcher recipe, so this will be enough to fill a pitcher.
+This recipe should serve 8, unless you like bigger portions. 😉

 You’ll start by adding plenty of fresh mint leaves to a pitcher along with some sugar and lime wedges.
 Muddle them together.

 Muddling just means crushing the leaves of the mint with the sugar and fruit.
-Here’s a great cocktail muddler (affiliate link).
+Here’s a great cocktail muddler!
 Do this just until you smell the mint.
 Don’t over muddle your mint or things will start to taste funky.

 Raspberry Vodka Lemonade: So refreshing on a hot afternoon.